 Regular opportunities to practise helps pupils walk into the exam hall knowing what to expect

-One of the biggest things both teachers and pupils were up against this year was time, particularly given the coronation bank holiday.
+One of the biggest things both teachers and pupils were up against this year was time.
 With so much content to cover, not all pupils had enough opportunities to practise their skills and apply their knowledge to a range of contexts.
 Without this practice, pupils can feel stumped when they do face the maths papers and aren’t quite sure what’s expected of them.